Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Simulation Study

 \subsection{Simulation Results}

-Table~\ref{tab:scene1-sim} compares the proposed DR-ACBF approach against conventional CBF, MPC, and recent RP-CBF techniques with identical simulation scenarios of one or two dynamic obstacles.
+This section presents the results for the first scenario, where the trajectory of one obstacle is curving to intersect the UAV's path, and the other obstacle moves directly towards the UAV.
+Both obstacles start at 50\,m from the UAV with small detection noise and increasing speed.
+Table~\ref{tab:scene1-sim} compares the proposed DR-ACBF approach against conventional CBF, MPC, and recent RP-CBF techniques with identical simulation scenarios of two dynamic obstacles.
 Our DR-ACBF outperforms the other techniques in all time measurements.
-Particularly, the processing time is reduced by 19\% to 42\%, which is important for embedded platforms.
-Despite the reduced computational effort, DR-ACBF maintains comparable performance with a mean success rate $s$ of 84.85\% and the minimum separation $d_{s}$ of 1.844\,m, satisfying safety constraints throughout the mission.
+Particularly, the processing time is reduced by 31\% to 54\% with lower variability, which is important for embedded platforms.
+Despite the reduced computational effort, DR-ACBF maintains comparable performance with a mean success rate $s$ of 99.64\% and the minimum separation $d_{s}$ of 4.73\,m, satisfying safety constraints throughout the mission.
+Standard deviations reflect variability for methods (with extreme outliers removed); overall low for DR-ACBF and high $t_{r}$ RP-CBF’s due to obstacle 1.